 What comes to mind for most people?
 AMAZON.
 Prime membership has been ridiculously successful and is helping define the future of retail.
 Costco and Sam’s Club have done this profitably for years as well.
 Other big retailers are flying under the radar with their membership deals.
 REI offers a lifetime membership for $20 with a 10% member dividend on all purchases and special access to clearance and used items.
 Some brick and mortar locations also have in-store activities that are free for members.

 The End Goal of Retail Loyalty Programs: Measure ROI and Profit

-It’s great to reward your best customers, but your ultimate goal is to bring more customers into your store and, more importantly, create regular visits.
+It’s great to reward your regular customers, but your ultimate goal is to bring more customers into your store and, more importantly, create regular visits.
 This directly increases the overall customer lifetime value.
 If your loyalty program is greatly increasing this, you can afford to give away more substantial benefits.
 If not, you must be careful to not lose money on your loyalty program.
 The key is to track and analyze the total purchases and measure different behaviors between members and non-members.
 With some important loyalty and membership integrations, you can use your retail POS system to help you organize and simplify your sales data.
 This consolidates valuable information in digestible ways so you can make constructive business decisions.